A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

 Then modulo the roles of $\bq$ and $t$, which contribute trivially to the topology, the front projection is just the tautological vector bundle on $\coprod\limits_n BO(n)$.

 Let

 A quantization of the Hamiltonian $G$-action is then given by a commutative algebra object in

 equipped with the convolution symmetric monoidal structure, whose restriction to the unit $(A=0, \bp=0)$ of $VG$ is the constant sheaf $\bS$ on a point.
-Here the limit of above is taken for the $!$-pullback along the natural embeddings $VG_{N}\hookrightarrow VG_{N'}$ for $N\leq N'$.
+Here and after $\Loc(X;\Sp)$ consists of locally constant \emph{cosheaves}, and the limit of above is taken for the $!$-pullback along the natural embeddings $VG_{N}\hookrightarrow VG_{N'}$ for $N\leq N'$ (cf. Remark \ref{remark:locconstcoshv} below).
 A canonical candidate of such a quantization is the dualizing sheaf $\varpi_{VG}$.

 Now what do we mean by to quantize a ``module" of the Hamiltonian action generated by the stabilization of $L_0$?
 First, we can quantize $L_0\subset T^*\bR^M$ by the $*$-extension of a local system on